Trump says pandemic clouds U.S.-China trade deal

 “It got out of control.”

-Reporting by Doina Chiacu and Susan Heavey; Editing by Steve Orlofsky and Paul Simao
+Reporting by Doina Chiacu and David Brunnstrom; Editing by Steve Orlofsky, Paul Simao and Bernadette Baum